2018

 [Later note (2021): As background information, Trump’s campaign slogan was “Make America great again.”
 Ironically, many may now share that sentiment, longing for a time before all the damage to the country wrought by Trump’s presidency.]

 ● I rented a plug-in hybrid Toyota Prius for four days, just to try it out, to possibly buy one.
 Yesterday, I drove it to Bakersfield.
 Overall, I didn’t like it.
 I liked the good gas mileage and the climate control system.
 The heating and cooling worked very well; and, in air “re-circulate” mode, I didn’t smell truck fumes when driving behind diesel trucks.
 Those, especially the latter, are good advantages.
 But it had a lot of road noise, wind noise, and engine noise, especially road noise.
 And I disliked the way the cruise control was programmed.
-Also, the windshield visor on the driver’s-side was too short to reach my head when I switch the visor to the side to shield my eyes from sun from the left side.
+Also, the windshield visor on the driver’s-side was too short to reach my head when I switched the visor to the side to shield my eyes from sun from the left side.
 I was able to work around it by improvising with a piece of paper towel.
 But that’s another negative.
 I figure that any new car now would have that good climate control system, so I can’t count that as a plus for the Prius in particular.

 ● Now, there’s a particular thing about the neighbors in apartment 3 that I despise.
 They’re unremittingly hostile.
 In fact, I had to write this entry just to avoid a coinciding of my stopping typing (the previous entry) with their hostile noise toward me.
 Freaking assholes!
 Oh, the computer spell-check system doesn’t recognize “assholes”!
 How ridiculous! (. . .
 Maybe because I used the plural?)